Sculptures in Concurrency: Introduction

 The notion of \emph{unfolding} is commonly used to turn a complicated model into a simpler, but potentially infinite one.
-It may thus be expected that even if a HDA cannot be sculpted, then at least its unfolding can, as illustrated by the two examples in Fig.~\ref{fig:unfoldings}.
+It may thus be expected that even if an HDA cannot be sculpted, then at least its unfolding can, as illustrated by the two examples in Figure~\ref{fig:unfoldings}.

-However, this is \emph{not} always the case, as witnessed by the example in Fig.~\ref{fig:speedAngelDemon} which shows a HDA which cannot be sculpted and which is its own unfolding. \cjForLongVersion{This example features two agents, $a$ and $d$, which compete to choose between two future events $b$ and $c$.
-If the demon finishes his $d$ event first, then the choice between $b$ and $c$ is a demonic choice, \ie~already made when starting the $d$ event; if the angel finishes her $a$ event first, then we have an instance of an angelic choice between $b$ and $c$. } This concurrent system, introduced in~\cite{Johansen16STstruct}, cannot be modeled as an ST-structure, but \emph{can} be modeled as an ST-structure with \emph{cancellation}~\cite[Sec.~5]{Johansen16STstruct}.
+However, this is \emph{not} always the case, as witnessed by the example in Figure~\ref{fig:speedAngelDemon} which shows an HDA which cannot be sculpted and which is its own unfolding.
+This concurrent system, introduced in~\cite{Johansen16STstruct}, cannot be modeled as an ST-structure, but \emph{can} be modeled as an ST-structure with \emph{cancellation}~\cite[Sec.~5]{Johansen16STstruct}.

-Even more concerning is the fact that there are HDA which can be sculpted, but their unfoldings cannot; in fact, Fig.~\ref{fig:boxes} exposes one such example.
+Even more concerning is the fact that there are HDA which can be sculpted, but their unfoldings cannot; in fact, Figure~\ref{fig:boxes} exposes one such example.
 This shows that for HDA, unfolding does not always return a simpler model.

 In the geometric setting, this means that there are Euclidean cubical complexes whose unfoldings are not Euclidean.
 Since Goubault and Jensen's seminal paper~\cite{DBLP:conf/concur/GoubaultJ92}, \emph{directed topology} has been developed in order to analyze concurrent systems as geometric objects~\cite{Grandis09book, Fajstrup06, DBLP:books/sp/FajstrupGHMR16}.
 Directed topology has been developed largely in analogy to algebraic topology, but the analogy sometimes breaks.
 The mismatch we discover here, between Euclidean complexes and unfoldings, shows such a broken analogy.
 Unfoldings of HDA are directed analogues of \emph{universal covering spaces} in algebraic topology~\cite{Glabbeek91-hda, Fahrenberg05CatHDA, Uli05PhD}.
 There are several other problems with this notion, and finding better definitions of directed coverings is active ongoing research~\cite{DBLP:conf/fossacs/Dubut19, DBLP:conf/calco/FahrenbergL15}.